jousefm/Mega-Course-MATLAB/README.md

                      <a href="https://www.patreon.com/theengiineer">video (coming soon)</a> |
                      <a href="https://www.patreon.com/theengiineer">homework (coming soon)</a> |
                      <a href="https://www.patreon.com/theengiineer">code (coming soon)</a><br/><br/></div>
-                     <p>In this video we will learn how you can load data into MATLAB and export it into other formats - some additional tips will be given!
+                     <p>In this video we will learn how you canfind the indices of defined values in a vector!
 Duration: X minutes</p></td>
     </tr>
         </tr>
         </tr>